rightscale-cookbooks/marker/README.md

 ## RightScale Audit Entry

-You can use the `marker` to distinguish recipes in RightScale Audit Entires:
+This cookbook comes with a `rightscale_audit_entry.erb` template that can be used to delineate recipes in the Audit Entires UI on the RightScale Dashboard:

 ```ruby
 marker "recipe_start_rightscale" do